 There are no manually picked substitutions for this hop.
 You can instead use our tool that uses data to find similar hops.

-Is Archer available as Cryo/Lupulin powder?
+Is Archer available in lupulin powder?

 If you see an error in our data, please let us know!